ezolo/Carpet-Calculator-Application/README.md

 > If the user has finished using the program and/or is ready to leave the program, they will be able to click the exit button at the bottom of the main screen which will automatically exit the user from the program.

 ## 😃 Thank you for viewing my application ##
-> I hope you enjoyed the little walk through of the Sleep Inn Form.
+> I hope you enjoyed the little walk through of the Carpet Calculator Application.
 If you have any questions and/or concerns let me know!
 Don't forget to leave a star⭐️.